ebellocchia/bip_utils/benchmark/README.md

 # Running the benchmark

-First of all, install *codetimimg* if not yet installed (minimum required version: 1.2):
+First of all, install the requirements from the `requirements.txt` file in this folder:

-    pip install codetiming~=1.2
+    pip install -r requirements.txt

 And *bip_utils* itself.\
 Then, set the benchmark variables by editing the *TestsConf* class at the beginning of *benchmark.py* and run the file from this folder: